Hawking modes and the optimal disperser : Holographic lessons from the observer's causal-patch unitarity: Unitarity, Holography and Horizons

 whose von Neumann entropy, $S \equiv - {\rm Tr}[\hat{\rho}\;\log(\hat{\rho})]$, is equal to,

 and whose expectation value of the total number-operator is also equal to the same $N$.
-Now, such a quantum many body system, in which the von Neumann entropy satires its upper bound in being equal to the total number of the microscopic degrees of freedom of the system, should be \emph{in the thermal version of the maximally uncertain quantum state which is information-theoretically without content}.
-That is, the final state would be such,
+Now, in such a quantum many body system, in which the von Neumann entropy saturates its upper bound in being equal to the total number of the microscopic degrees of freedom of the system, the ﬁnal state would be information-free, namely

-That would then mean that, all the initial-state bits of information would have been lost, in a maximum violation of unitarity. \emph{This enormous `quantum information mismatch' does clearly call Bob for a resolution.}
+which means that all the initial-state information, in a maximum violation of unitarity, is lost.
+This `quantum information mismatch' does clearly call Bob for a resolution.

-\subsection{Geometric Planckianity And The Optimal Jumbler: The Microscopic Theory}
+\subsection{Geometric Planckianity and the optimal disperser: The Microscopic Theory}